admmasters/nopa-connect-web/README.md

 npm start -s
 ```

-This will install node_modules the first time, and then it will just start the server.
+This will install the dependencies and subsequently start the dev server.

-Then the following URL will open automatically in your browser:
+The following URL will open automatically in your default browser:
 ```
 http://localhost:3000/
 ```

 You will notice that there are three screens out of the required four already built.
-However, the code isn't perfect, and main functionality is missing like bank selection and form validation and tests broken.
+However, the code isn't perfect, and key functionality is missing like bank selection and form validation.
+Additionally the tests are broken.

 ## Your task

 1. Make the pages responsive according to the screenshots that we provided
 2. Implement a bank selection that persists to the login screen
 3. Implement sensible form validation
-4. Build the transactions screen and use the `http://localhost:3000/api/transactions`
+4. Build the transactions screen using `http://localhost:3000/api/transactions`
-5. Enhance and refactor the code whereever spot a need
+5. Enhance and refactor the code where you feel it is needed.
 6. Fix and expand the tests

 ## Expectation